wnyc/breach_buster/README.md

 Lets take a look at what that means.
 In the code below we feed two sentences to the zlib compressor.
-Both sentences are the same length, except the latter repalaces dog with fox, a string that was already used.
+Both sentences are the same length, except the latter replaces dog with fox, a string that was already used.

     >>> import zlib